Future Homes Hub Logo

 The percentage increase is the total of:

-• the biodiversity within the red line boundary after development compared to the level before development
+• the biodiversity within the red line boundary after development compared to the baseline survey

 • biodiversity gains off the site that are registered against the development